mlabs-haskell/clb/docs/reports/ms6/article.md

 ### Detour: DSL to define CEM machines

-In this section, we are exploring the approach for defining CEM machines within **CEM Script** project.
+In this section, we are exploring the approach for defining CEM machines within CEM Script project.
 We start with the simplest building blocks and move up to higher-level structures, going from the bottom to the top.

 #### Building blocks

-As we mentioned above, the DSL is used to generate both on-chain and off-chain components.
+As we mentioned above, within CEM Script a DSL is used to define CEM machines and generate both on-chain and off-chain components.

-**CEM Script** constraint language is based on `ConstraintDSL` GADT which allows expressing terms of the language
+This language is based on `ConstraintDSL` GADT which allows expressing terms of the language
 (some constructors are elided for brevity):

 ```haskell